Streaming practice 1

 If there is a third person and using live notes, they can go answering questions at the same time the instructors are talking.

-You could use notes from one of old CodeRefinery workshops (pretend you are in the workshop, helpers have already answered many questions, and you are following up on important things in the stream):
+If you are only two people, you could use notes from one of old CodeRefinery workshops (pretend you are in the workshop, helpers have already answered many questions, and you are following up on important things in the stream):

 Day 1, committing: https://coderefinery.github.io/2025-03-25-workshop/questions/day1/#commiting